Tony Powell (footballer)

 Tony Powell is an English former football defender who played professionally in England and the United States.

 Powell began his career with AFC Bournemouth.
 In December 1974, Bournemouth sent him to Norwich City in exchange for Trevor Howard.
 He was voted Norwich City player of the year in 1979.
 In 1981, he moved to the United States to play for San Jose Earthquakes of the North American Soccer League.
 He spent two outdoor and two indoor seasons with the Earthquakes.
 During the second indoor season, the Earthquakes, under the name Golden Bay Earthquakes, competed in the Major Indoor Soccer League.
 In 1983, he moved to the Seattle Sounders.

+Powell was the subject of the 2025 documentary The Last Guest of the Holloway Motel, which focused on Powell's experiences as a closeted gay footballer and his disappearance from the public eye following the conclusion of his career.